liangqing/syncrypto/README.rst

 the same time, the rules in command line will have higher priority than rules in file.

-The format of a rule:
+The format of a rule\:

 .. code-block:: text